Muldec/stash-wiki/Plugins-&--Scripts.md

 A community-curated repository of scripts and plugins is available here: https://github.com/stashapp/CommunityScripts

+**Note: these plugins are created by third parties and not officially affiliated or supported by Stash.
+If you have issues, please reach out to the original creators.**

 ### List of Plugins

 Category | Plugin | Author | Description